 Age-specific information booklet and targeted telephone call for PTSD

-This study has unclear recruitment status in the United Kingdom.
+This study has an unknown status in the United Kingdom.
 It is testing Age-specific information booklet and targeted telephone call for PTSD.

 Key information made simple